Missouri Tigers: Men's basketball

-The men's basketball program has produced several NBA players, including Anthony Peeler, Doug Smith, Jon Sundvold, Steve Stipanovich, Kareem Rush, Keyon Dooling, Linas Kleiza, Thomas Gardner, Jordan Clarkson and DeMarre Carroll.
+The men's basketball program has produced several NBA players, including Michael Porter Jr., Anthony Peeler, Doug Smith, Jon Sundvold, Steve Stipanovich, Kareem Rush, Keyon Dooling, Linas Kleiza, Thomas Gardner, Jordan Clarkson and DeMarre Carroll.
 The Tigers were regularly a national power under Norm Stewart, whose tenure spanned four decades but which failed to include a Final Four appearance despite numerous conference championships.
 The team advanced to the Elite Eight under Quin Snyder in 2002, but inconsistent performance and various improprieties in his leadership of the program caused him to be fired in the midst of an abysmal 2006 season.
 He was replaced with then-UAB head coach Mike Anderson.
 In 2009 the team lost in the Elite Eight to the Connecticut Huskies.
 Then, after a first-round exit from the NCAA tournament in 2011, Anderson took the head coaching position with the University of Arkansas.
 The head coaching vacancy was filled in early April 2011 with Frank Haith, the former Miami (Florida) head coach who left after the 2013 season to go Tulsa.
 In 2014, Kim Anderson became the new head basketball coach.
 The program is now led by Dennis Gates.

 The 1920–21 and 1921–22 teams were retroactively named national champions by the Premo-Porretta Power Poll.

 Women's basketball

-The current head coach of the women's basketball program is Robin Pingeton, formerly of Illinois State.
-She was hired in April 2010 to replace Cindy Stein, who resigned under pressure from boosters and media after the 2009–10 season.
+The current head coach of the women's basketball program is Kellie Harper, formerly of Tennessee.
+She was hired in April 2025 to replace Robin Pingeton, whose contract expired after the 2024–25 season.

 Football

 The university's first football team was formed in 1890 by the sophomore class of the "Academic School" (now the College of Arts and Science).
 They challenged a team of Engineering students in April of that year upon encouragement of Dr. A. L. McRea, a university professor.
 Interest in the sport quickly grew among the students, professors, and administrators, and a Foot Ball Association was formed at a meeting on October 10, 1890.
 The first intercollegiate game for the university took place on Thanksgiving Day, 1890, when Missouri played Washington University before a crowd of 3,000 in St. Louis, Missouri.
 The Washington University team, which had already been playing for several years, easily defeated the University of Missouri team by a score of 28–0.
-Missouri has compiled a 15–16 record in bowl games, including a 41-31 victory over Oklahoma State in the 2014 Cotton Bowl and a 33-17 win over Minnesota in the 2015 Citrus Bowl.
+Missouri has compiled a 16–20 record in bowl games as of the end of the 2023 season, including wins in the Orange, Sugar, and Cotton Bowls.
 It has finished in the final Associated Press poll Top Ten eight times since the poll began in 1936, and has had two top-five finishes since 2007.